EBC, Kalapatthar Trek And Island Peak Climbing Overview

 The route to Kala Pathar is on the way to Everest Base Camp.
 On the way, we cross the famous Namche Bazaar village and the venerated monastic community of Tengboche.
 The Kala Patthar trek gives you an opportunity to get engulfed by the warmth and hospitality of the Sherpa community.
 It is also a period of getting acclimatized prior to the trek to the renowned Island Peak.
 If the weather permits, then the team members can try to reach the Kala Patthar summit.
 It is located at an altitude of 5545 meters.
 You have the advantage of seeing and photographing the mighty Mt.
-Everest, Lhotse and Nuptse from here.
+Everest, Lhotse, and Nuptse from here.
 You then head towards the Everest Base Camp.

 Island Peak is also known as Imja Tse.
 It stands at 6,189 meters above sea level and is located in the picturesque Imja Valley in the Everest region.
 So, it is only a few miles away from Mt.
 Everest.
-It is one of the most highly sought after peaks in the world.
+It is one of the most highly sought-after peaks in the world.
 The trek to Island Peak also takes us through the countryside, where we are introduced to the centuries-old Nepalese and Tibetan cultures.
 The journey offers some of the most striking scenery in the Khumbu via the enchanting village of Dingboche.
-This village of stone charms our path to the mountain and also filled with Buddhist shrines.
+This village of stone charms our path to the mountain and is also filled with Buddhist shrines.
 The summit of Island Peak stands adjacent to the South Face of Lhotse, one of the world’s largest ice walls, and offers stunning views of beautiful Ama Dablam and Makalu.
-With proper guidance and slight training, a fit and enthusiastic advanced beginner with basic climbing skills can successfully complete this activity of EBC, Kalapatthar Trek And Island Peak Climbing.
-This activity is considered as physically challenging, but not technically difficult.
+With proper guidance and slight training, a fit and enthusiastic advanced beginner with basic climbing skills can successfully complete this activity of EBC, Kalapatthar Trek, And Island Peak Climbing.
+This activity is considered physically challenging, but not technically difficult.
 Porters and yaks help you to carry the gears, foods, and supplies.